syall/knowit/content/posts/browsers.md

 From a programming languages perspective, major browsers have to implement at least three evolving languages (HTML, CSS, and JS) as well as the interactivity between them, balancing heaviness in complexity with speed for user experience.

-From an operating systems perspective, the browser can act as an operating system interface, especially in situations where all work is done through web applications.
+From an operating systems perspective, the browser can act as an operating system interface by implementing a file system and scheduling concurrent processes and threads.

-From a networking perspective, the browser implements complex communication protocols so it can connect to other devices and the internet.
+From a networking perspective, the browser implements complex communication protocols so it can both connect to and understand other devices in a network.

-With the onset of [WebAssembly](https://webassembly.org/) porting native apps to the web and [ChromeOS](https://www.chromium.org/chromium-os) pushing for a  cloud-based operating system built on web technologies, the capability and complexity of the browser as a program only has an upward trajectory as browsers swallow up more time in end users' computer usage.
+With the onset of [WebAssembly](https://webassembly.org/) porting native apps to the web and [ChromeOS](https://www.chromium.org/chromium-os) pushing for a  cloud-based operating system built on web technologies, the capability and complexity of the browser can only trend upward over time.